craigbarnes/showdown/README.md

 **Variables:**

-The Makefile supports most common packaging conventions, such as the [`DESTDIR`] variable and various other install path variables.
+The makefile supports most common packaging conventions, such as the [`DESTDIR`] variable and various other install path variables.

 For packaging, usually only `DESTDIR` and `PREFIX` will need to be